 This means that the dewpoint temperature should be determined as close to the surface temperature measurement (taken on the substrate to be coated).
-Whirling a hygrometer in the general area may be “good enough” but could provide the inspector with a false positive – allowing the coating to be applied when it should not be.
+Whirling a hygrometer in the general area may be “good enough” but could provide the inspector with a false positive – allowing the coating to be applied when it shouldn’tbe.

-Instead of using hygrometers conversion discs and charts, there are gauges on the market which will take all the measurements and perform all the calculations for us.
-For example, the Elcometer 319 Dewpoint Meter.
-These simple to use digital gauges will measure and often record climatic parameters such as;
+Instead of using hygrometers’ conversion discs and charts, there are gauges on the market which will take all the measurements and perform all the calculations for us – like the Elcometer 319 Dewpoint Meter for example.
+These simple to use digital gauges will measure and often record climatic parameters such as:

-A typical coating application specification may stipulate that the temperature of the surface to be coated should be at least 3°C (5°F) above the dewpoint temperature and the relative humidity should not exceed 85%.
+A typical coating application specification may require the temperature of the surface to be coated be at least 3°C (5°F) above the dewpoint temperature and the relative humidity should not exceed 85%.
 Furthermore, the temperature of the substrate and the air should be between -5°C (23°F) and +40°C (104°F).

-All these values are presented on the display of the Elcometer 319 and, for the example given, the coating may be applied in accordance with the manufacturer’s recommendations.
+All these values are presented on the display of the Elcometer 319 Dewpoint Meter and, for the example given, the coating may be applied in accordance with the manufacturer’s recommendations.